How U.S. News Calculated the 2015 Best Colleges Rankings

-We also did not rank a few highly specialized schools in arts, business and engineering.
+We also did not rank 83 highly specialized schools in arts, business and engineering.

 Most of the data come from the colleges.
-This year, 91% of the 1,376 ranked colleges and universities we surveyed returned their statistical information during our spring and summer 2013 data collection.
+This year, 91.5% of the 1,365 ranked colleges and universities we surveyed returned their statistical information during our spring and summer 2014 data collection window.

 We obtained missing data from a number of sources, including the American Association of University Professors (faculty salaries), the National Collegiate Athletic Association (graduation rates), the Council for Aid to Education (alumni giving rates) and the U.S. Department of Education's National Center for Education Statistics (information on financial resources, faculty, SAT and ACT admissions test scores, acceptance rates and graduation and retention rates).